rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - If the base layer is qwerty, the right pinky key, in the lower (numpad style) layer, sends backspace when tapped or held, while the key above it sends dot on single tap and comma on double tap.
 - If the base layer is colemak, the right pinky key, in the lower (numpad style) layer, sends dot on single tap and comma on double tap, while the key above it simply sends backspace when tapped or held.
+- Tapping the outer left thumb key can either activate one shot gui or one shot ctrl.
+You can toggle between than using the layers layer.
+- Tapping the outer right thumb key activates a one shot shift.
+- Double tapping the outer right thumb key toggles caps lock.

 ## Accentuation